IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_properties_info.rst

     If set to `true`, returns expanded view of the resource details.

+  include (False, list, None)
+    Include the associated collections or targeting rules details in the response.

+  guid (True, str, None)
+    GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

+  environment_id (True, str, None)
+    Environment Id.

+  sort (False, str, None)
+    Sort the feature details based on the specified attribute.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)